Metrics

 Using Dynamic Client Configuration (preferred)

-Metrics can be enabled and configured dynamically if your application is set up for Dynamic Client Configuration.
-This allows operators to manage metrics collection without code changes or application restarts.
-See the Dynamic Client Configuration Quickstart for details on how to get started.
+You can enable and configure metrics dynamically if your application is set up for Dynamic Client Configuration, which allows operators to manage metrics collection without code changes or application restarts.
+See the Dynamic Client Configuration Quickstart for details about how to get started.

 Programmatic configuration